tomblanchard/boilerplate/README.md

 }
 ```

-This is fine if I `@extend` the object or the normal `.grid` classes, the problem arises when I want to `@include` the object into custom class names.
+This is fine if I `@extend` the object or use the normal `.grid` classes in my HTML, the problem arises when I want to `@include` the object into custom class names.
 Lets say I wanted to use the `grid` mixins, I'd do it like:

 ```scss
 .content { @include grid; }